 Cannabis can do the same thing, according to the article Cannabis in Sport, which is often cited by USADA and others who believe that cannabis is a PED.
 Moreover, studies show that caffeine can improve mood, mental alertness and provide an energy boost—just like cannabis can.

 “Caffeine is legal in every league.
 People can drink Red Bull, take powders—do whatever they want,” says Jim.
-“I don’t like caffeine—it makes me shaky and not perform well, but am I to say, ‘Hey, that's a PED’?
+“I don’t like caffeine—it makes me shaky and not perform well, but am I to say, ‘Hey, that’s a performance-enhancing drug’?
 I think if you use that direct analogy, marijuana falls into the same category [as caffeine].”

 So why is cannabis banned, while caffeine isn’t?
 There are numerous reasons, but cannabis’s illegal status in most parts of the world is likely the main one, and this prohibition has far-reaching consequences: It greatly affects our ability to study the plant and determine what—if any—detrimental effects on athlete’s health exist, and it promotes a negative stigma against the plant, causing it to violate “the spirit of sport.”